Salsa (dance): Rueda de Casino

-In the 1950s Salsa Rueda or more accurately Rueda de Casino was developed in Havana, Cuba.
+In the 1950s, Rueda de Casino (also known as "Salsa Rueda") was developed in Havana, Cuba.
 Pairs of dancers form a circle ("Rueda" in Spanish means "Wheel"), with dance moves called out by one person.
-Many of the moves involve rapidly swapping partners.
+This style of salsa is danced as a group, rather than as just a couple, and many of the moves involve rapidly swapping partners.

-"Rueda de Cuba" is original type of Rueda, originating from Cuba.
-It is not as formal as Rueda de Miami and consists of about 30 calls.
-It was codified in the 1970s.

-"Rueda de Miami" originated in the 1980s from Miami, is a formal style with many rules based on a mix, and is a hybridization of Rueda de Cuba & North American dance styles, with some routines reflecting American culture (e.g. Coca-Cola, Dedo, Adios) which is not found in the traditional Cuban-style Rueda.
+There are different forms of Salsa Rueda, the most prominent being "Rueda de Miami" which originated in the 1980s from Miami.
+The style mixes Rueda de Cuba and North American dance styles, with some calls reflecting American culture (e.g. Coca-Cola, Dedo, Adios) which are not found in the traditional Cuban-style Rueda.

 Colombian / Cali style

-Cali-Style Salsa, also known as Colombian Salsa and Salsa Caleña, is based around the Colombian City of Cali.
+Cali-Style Salsa, also known as Colombian Salsa and Salsa Caleña, originated in the Colombian City of Cali.
 Cali is also known as the "Capital de la Salsa" (Salsa's Capital); due to salsa music being the main genre in parties, nightclubs and festivals in the 21st century.
+It is also worth noting that Cali's style of Salsa has been heavily influenced by the nature of its social scene, where in the 90s most nightclubs, named Disoctecas after the record discs used to play older Salsa music, had a period of time where they would transform into a Viejoteca, a nickname for point of time in which nightclubs would play the Salsa equivalent of Golden Oldies.

 The elements of Cali-Style Salsa were strongly influenced by dances to Caribbean rhythms which preceded salsa, such as Pachanga and Boogaloo.
 Cali has the highest number of salsa schools and salsa teams in the world.
 Many of the competitions are held in Colombia.

 The central feature is the footwork which has quick rapid steps and skipping motions called "repique".
-Colombian style may execute Cross-body Leads or the "Dile Que No" as seen in other styles, but would rather step in place and displace in closed position.
-They include various acrobats such as partnered flips to entertain with these jaw dropping stunts.
-Their footwork is intricate and precise, helping several Colombian Style dancers win major world championships.
-Cali hosts many annual salsa events such as the World Salsa Cali Festival and the Encuentro de Melomanos y Coleccionistas.
+Colombian salsa performers are also known for including various acrobatics and stunts.